mpv-player/mpv/DOCS/man/vo.rst

             Pure power curve (gamma 2.8), also used for BT.470-BG prophoto
             ProPhoto RGB (ROMM)
+        st2084
+            SMPTE ST2084 (HDR) curve, PQ OETF

+    ``target-brightness=<1..100000>``
+        Specifies the display's approximate brightness in cd/m^2.
+When playing HDR content, video colors will be scaled and clipped to this brightness.
+The default of 250 cd/m^2 corresponds to a typical consumer display.

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform video RGB to screen output.